Andrew Thomas Huang on How Art School Grads Can Navigate the Industry

-Welcome to our new series Ways of Seeing, in which two artists sit down to discuss the nuances of their work, trade industry secrets, and fill each other in on their latest projects.
-The only catch?
-One of them is on staff at W magazine.
-In this week’s edition, visuals editor Michael Beckert chats with Andrew Thomas Huang, who has made music videos for Björk, FKA Twigs, Kelela, and more.
+Welcome to Ways of Seeing, an interview series that highlights outstanding talent in photography and film—the people behind the camera whose work you should be watching.
+In this week’s edition, senior content editor Michael Beckert chats with Andrew Thomas Huang, who has made music videos for Björk, FKA Twigs, Kelela, and more.

 I saw during quarantine that you released a portrait series in collaboration with Google Creator Labs.
 Can you tell me more about that?